 Before starting to review anything : HAPPY HOLIDAYS TO EVERYBODY ❤ !
-I’m very sorry for the long hiatus, I was supposed to post these reviews a week ago but a lot of things happened at work, then Christmas preparation came, my exhaustion reached to a point where Lashaan had to intervene and tell me TO SHUT THE FCK UP AND CLOSE THAT LAPTOP AND REST LOL I will also be back to answer some comments and visit you guys real soon ❤
+I’m very sorry for the long hiatus, I was supposed to post these reviews a week ago but a lot of things happened at work, then Christmas preparation came, my exhaustion reached to a point where Lashaan had to intervene and tell me to CLOSE THAT LAPTOP AND REST LOL I will also be back to answer some comments and visit you guys real soon ❤

 In this novel, Starr witnesses the death of her friend, who got shot by the police.
 The story follows her journey to be the only witness of the tragic event while the police officer is trying to win the case by justifying his actions.
-Angie Thomas DOES NOT GIVE AFUCK.
+Angie Thomas does not shy away.
 I’m serious guys.
 I have never read a book this honest and raw.
 It’s emotional, rich character development and a stunning debut novel.
 This book was probably the MOST successful book of the year!
 After its release, it won several award and also the movie is on its way!

 Half the size of The Hate U Give but AS AMAZING.
 This book is written from Justyce’s perspective, a brilliant boy who got caught in an escalating series of racism and violence.
 Dear Martin is one of his secret projects where he wrote letters to Martin Luther King.
 To better himself and thinking what would Dr Martin do in this race conflicts?
 How should he react?
 This is a quick book who will make you feel uncomfortable but also open your eyes to the reality of racism in America.